Barbed Wire in Aphrodite’s Garden

 Stavros (In the Hospital)

-Stavros fired a five-second burst into Hadjipavlou’s face.
+Stavros fired a burst into Hadjipavlou’s face.
 The traitor’s head split open.
-Blood and brains splattered the whitewashed wall behind the bed, onto the floor and over his wife.
+Blood and brains splattered the wall, the floor, the wife.
 Pigswill.
 Women shrieked.
-For a moment, it seemed that the red slop might backsplash onto Stavros.
-He shut his eyes, his senses numbed.
-He wasn’t usually so close.
+For a moment, it seemed that the slop might backsplash onto him.

 Sokratis and Claire (In a Restaurant)